 The printer accepts third-party cartridges as well, but using them may void the warranty.

-The 5055 has mediocre scanning features.
+The HP 5055 has mediocre scanning features.
 It only has a flatbed, so no automatic document feeder, and consequently, no duplex scanning.
 Additionally, the lid can't extend to accommodate thicker documents.
+If you want a similar printer with an automatic document feeder, check out the HP ENVY Pro 6475.

-Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.
+Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridges for servicing tasks, so you'll likely still need to replace them eventually.

-The ENVY 5055 has a mediocre printing speed.
+The HP ENVY 5055 has a mediocre printing speed.
 It's very slow at printing black and color documents.
-As for photos, while it may look like it takes a while, it's quite good compared to other printers.
+As for photos, while it may look like it takes a while, it's quite good compared to other printers such as the HP DeskJet 3755.
+If you want a printer that prints more black pages per minute, check out the Canon PIXMA MG3620.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.